eawag-surface-waters-research/sencast/docs/index.rst

   git clone https://github.com/eawag-surface-waters-research/sencast.git
   conda env create -f ~/sencast/sencast.yml

-Many of the Sencast'S processors reply on `SNAP`_ , the SeNtinel Application Platform project, funded by the `European Space Agency`_ (ESA) or other 3rd party packages.
+Many of the Sencast's processors reply on `SNAP`_ , the Sentinel Application Platform project, funded by the `European Space Agency`_ (ESA) or other 3rd party packages.
 In order to have access to all of Sencast's processors follow the installation instructions below in order to correctly configure your environment.